What is LPO?

 • The work is that of foreign laws and there is no application of Indian laws in this industry which makes the employees out of touch with domestic laws.

-• More importantly, the work done in this industry is repetitive, and monotonous and is hence considered as ‘grunt work’.
+• More importantly, the work done in this industry is repetitive and monotonous and is hence considered as 'grunt work'.
+However, the increasing integration of AI tools is gradually automating the most routine tasks, shifting the nature of work toward more analytical and supervisory roles.

 For these reasons, lawyers still refrain from working in LPOs